ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/pixel-tracker/pixel-tracker-setup.md

 If this is an HTML email, you will need to insert it in the email.
 If it is a webpage hosted on a third party site, you will need to add it to your source code.

 <a name="considerations" />
-## Considerations when using the No-JS tracker, especially with the Clojure collector
+## Considerations when using the Pixel tracker, especially with the Clojure collector

-The behaviour of the No-JS tracker is very different if used with the Clojure collector than with the Cloudfront collector.
+The behaviour of the Pixel tracker is very different if used with the Clojure collector than with the Cloudfront collector.

 When used with the Cloudfront collector, no `user_id` is set, because this has to be done client-side using JavaScript.
-As a result, we **cannot** use the data to count e.g. the number of unique views of an HTML email or a Github README that contain the No-JS tracking tag.
+As a result, we **cannot** use the data to count e.g. the number of unique views of an HTML email or a Github README that contain the Pixel tracking tag.
 This limits the scope of the analysis that can be performed on the data.

 On the other hand, when used with the Clojure collector, a `user_id` is set.
 That is because it is set server side.
 The Clojure collector then drops a cookie with the stored `user_id` on the user's browsers.
 If you were using this to track views of Github READMEs, for example, you would then be able to track specific user browsing behaviour across your site and your Github repos.

 That is great from an analytics perspective.
 However, you need to make sure that you are not violating the terms and conditions of any service providers by dropping the cookie.
 For example, [eBay expressively forbid the dropping of cookies on product listings] [ebay-prohibit].
-It is **your** responsibility to make sure you abide by the terms and conditions of any service providers you use, when employing that No-JS tracker, in particular in conjunction with the Clojure collector. if you are tracking behaviour on domains that are not your own, **it is your responsibility to abide by the terms and conditions of that domain owner**.
+It is **your** responsibility to make sure you abide by the terms and conditions of any service providers you use, when employing that Pixel tracker, in particular in conjunction with the Clojure collector. if you are tracking behaviour on domains that are not your own, **it is your responsibility to abide by the terms and conditions of that domain owner**.

 <a name="more-info" />
 ## Further sources of information

-For further information on the No-JS tracker, see this [introductory blog post] [intro-to-no-js-tracker].
+For further information on the Pixel tracker, see this [introductory blog post] [intro-to-pixel-tracker].

 <a name="next-steps" />
 ## Next steps